 How do we find fulfilment as we pay the bills?
 In the first UK lockdown, I started a podcast called Work Interrupted to find out how people were coping at work.
 I talked to inspirational guests from a range of working backgrounds – business, journalism, the arts, healthcare, music, books, broadcasting, academia – to find out how their work was changing in the light of the pandemic.
-As we start to come out of it, I’ll continue to do in-depth interviews, but focusing on how we can all build a work life that brings some meaning, fun and even joy.
+As we’ve started to come out of it, I’ve continued to do in-depth interviews, but focusing on how we can all build a work life that brings some meaning, fun and even joy.

 Preview of The Art of Work

 In this preview of The Art of Work, I offer some highlights from the two seasons of Work Interrupted.
 Tech entrepreneur Margaret Heffernan talks about how she livened up a boring project with live rabbits.
 Artistic Director of English National Ballet Tamara Rojo talks about dealing with pandemic misery by baking a seven-flavour, five-layer cake.
 Writer and coach Harriet Minter explains why work is like sex.
 Rapper Guvna B shares his moving definition of success.
 And doctor Rachel Clarke talks about the joy of death as a day job.